naringas/blog/_drafts/2021-Spaces, variables, parenthesis.md

 > The most important character has been taken for granted.

 Suppose we already understand what is a number.
 I restate what is a number so we are on the same page.
-A number is many things such that it doesn't matter which things just how many.
+A number is anything such that it doesn't matter what exactly any of them is, only how many there are matters.
-A number lets us answer "how many?" of anything as long as all them thing.
+A number lets us answer "how many?" of anything as long as all the things can be precisely and consistently identifiable.

 Choose that a number is a chain of succession operations starting from 0.
 This number zero corresponds to the void; it's most special number due to this relation with pure void; a tricky and special concept on its own.